intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 ```

 3. If you would like to run Inception V3 FP32 inference and test for
 accuracy, you will need the ImageNet dataset.
-Running for latency
+Running for online
-and throughput do not require the ImageNet dataset.
+and batch inference do not require the ImageNet dataset.
 Instructions for
 downloading the dataset and converting it to the TF Records format can
 be found in the TensorFlow documentation
 [here](https://github.com/tensorflow/models/tree/master/research/slim#an-automated-script-for-processing-imagenet-data).